-While there is no single factor that triggers a harmful algal bloom event, conditions including pollutions and increased nutrient influx can lead to the rapid growth of cyanobacteria; though cyanobacteria are a natural part of healthy ecosystems, this abnormally rapid growth is part of what constitutes a harmful cyanobacterial bloom (HCB).
+While there is no single factor that triggers a harmful algal bloom event, conditions including pollutions and increased nutrient influx can lead to the rapid growth of cyanobacteria; though cyanobacteria are a natural part of healthy ecosystems, this abnormally rapid growth is part of what constitutes a cyanobacterial harmful algal bloom (HAB).
 These blooms are a major public health concern, due to the dangerous cyanobacterial toxins (cyanotoxins) they can produce, as well as an ecological concern; harmful cyanobacterial blooms can create deadly anoxic conditions for aquatic wildlife.

 Cyanotoxins include neurotoxins, which affect the nervous system; hepatotoxins, which affect the liver; dermatoxins, which affect the skin; and other classes of toxins.
 Some of the most common toxins associated with human illnesses are microcystins, cylindrospermopsin, anatoxins, and saxitoxins.
 Based on the current trend of global climate change, cyanobacteria-dominated harmful algal blooms are expected to increase in both frequency, duration and magnitude resulting in declining water quality and damaging ecosystem integrity.

 If there is a HAB present, the water can range from pea-green to blue-green in color.
 The water’s surface may have parallel streaks, a spilled paint appearance, foam, or scum.
 There may be green globs/dots in the water.
 If you suspect there is a HAB, when in doubt, stay out of the water!

 Protecting yourself, your loved ones, and your pets